zhang-informatics/iDISK/README.md

 ## Entity Linking

-Any concept or relationship object that we want to link to an existing terminology must have a `links_to` attribute in the schema, the value of which is an entry in `lib/config/linkers.conf`.
+Any concept or relationship object that we want to link to an existing terminology must have a `links_to` attribute as part of its corresponding type in the schema, the value of which is an key in `lib/config/linkers.conf`.
 Each entry in `linkers.conf` specifies the required parameters to instantiate an `idlib.entity_linking.linkers.EntityLinker`, the name of which is given by the `"class_name"` attribute.
 For example, in schema 1.0.0 the `links_to` attribute of the PD (pharmaceutical drug) concepts is